levinmat/PlaylistAnalyzer/README.md

 *This particular graph uses Gaussian Mixture Model clustering on all the available audio features, using 6 cluster centers.*

 ##### Gaussian Mixture Model versus Spectral Clustering
 So far two different methods for clustering have been implemented: Gaussian Mixture Model and Spectral.
 Below is an example comparing the different clusters found when only the *energy* and *valence* audio features are used in clustering.
-Of course, the order/color of the clusters are arbitrary, however there are several notable differences between the two algorithms in the way the tracks are split up among the resulting clusters.
+Of course, the order/color of the clusters is arbitrary, however there are several notable differences between the two algorithms in the way the tracks are split up among the resulting clusters.
 In the future, I plan on adding k-means clustering, and possibly other algorithms as well.

 GMM Clustering            |  Spectral Clustering :------------------------:|:---------------------: